JonRexMorris/microservice-kubernetes/README.md

 ### Kubernetes Steps

-* Setup and Configure Docker locally
+* Setup and Configure Docker locally (as above in Dependencies section)
-* Setup and Configure Kubernetes locally (with minikube installed run `minikube start` to launch cluster)
+* Setup and Configure Kubernetes locally (as above in Dependencies section - with minikube installed run `minikube start` to launch cluster)
-* App can be run using `./run_kubernetes.sh` with pre-built image on Docker Hub
+* App can be run using `./run_kubernetes.sh` with pre-built image on Docker Hub.
+By editing the `dockerpath` variable in this file you can select a different image to run using this script.